Can you charge the Powerwall using the Grid?

 - Warranty: 10 years

-The Powerwall+ can produce a more powerful output in full sunlight when it is connected to solar panels or a solar roof.
-Because it features an inverter that converts sunlight into electricity that is a solar inverter, the Powerwall+ is larger and heavier than the typical unit.
+A Powerwall+ can produce a more powerful output in full sunlight if it is connected to solar panels or the solar roof.
+Because it features a solar inverter that is a solar inverter, the Powerwall+ is larger and heavier than the standard unit.

 - Continuous power, without sun: 5.8kW